muddymudskipper/documentation.eccenca.com/docs/deploy-and-configure/configuration/dataintegration/index.md

 # The URL of the eccenca DataPlatform.
 eccencaDataPlatform.url = "http://localhost:9090"

-# Use OAuth for authentification against DataPlatform
+# Use OAuth for authentication against DataPlatform
 eccencaDataPlatform.oauth = false

 # Enable if user information should be fetched via DP and OAuth.
 Only uncomment if OAuth is enabled and DP is configured.
 user.manager.web.plugin = oauthUserManager

-# The DataPlatform endpoint that is used for authentification
+# The DataPlatform endpoint that is used for authentication
 eccencaDataPlatform.endpointId = "default"

 # Define the protocol used for accessing the workbench (http or https), defaults to http